 When is it operational?

-ETIAS is expected to be operational from end of 2022.
+ETIAS is expected to be operational likely from Jan 1, 2023.
 The exact date will be announced soon.

 How much it will cost?